-Generally, steeping requires coarser grind size than the drip methods because coarse grind size allows extraction of full flavor without excessive bitterness or vice versa.
+Generally, steeping requires a coarser grind size than the drip method because a coarse grind size allows full flavor extraction without excessive bitterness or vice versa.
 As a rule, the coarser the grounds, the longer the duration of your steeping time should be.

 - Preferred coffee strength

 Bolder and stronger coffee requires a longer steeping time because you will need more extraction to get more flavors.
 On the other hand, if you find your brew too strong or bitter, experiment by reducing your steeping time.